What is Medical Negligence?

-Clinical Negligence describes a medical accident where a patient has been harmed because of an avoidable complication and the patient has not received the proper standard of care.
+Medical negligence, also known as ‘clinical negligence’, refers to a medical accident where a patient has been harmed because of an avoidable complication or has not received the proper standard of care.
 A mistake does not always mean negligence.

 - During surgery;